nils-ost/TMNF-TimeAttackServer/docs/configuration.md

   * `12 Set Start Time` Let's you set (or delete) the time the Tournament starts.
 (Before this time the Gameserver get locked, that no Player can join)
   * `13 Set End Time` Let's you set (or delete) the time the Tournament ends.
 (After this time the Gameserver gets locked and all Players are kicked)
   * `14 Download/Provide TMNF Client` This function can be used to download the latest version of TMNF Client, store it locally and set the `Client Download URL` in one go.
+  * `15 Next Challenge` This immediately starts the next challenge (or a specific one if specified in the dialog).
+  * `16 Clear Player's IP` With this function the IP of a player can be reset, to make the player selectable again in PlayerHUD.
+  * `17 Merge Players` This option enables you to merge the laptimes of two players into one account.
+This can't be undone and might lead to dataloss.
-  * `15 Clear DB` This function wipes the whole database, this can't be undone!
+  * `18 Clear DB` This function wipes the whole database, this can't be undone!
 Also it's highly recommended to first stop tmnf-tas service before executing this function.
-  * `16 Next Challenge` This immediately starts the next challenge (or a specific one if specified in the dialog).
-  * `17 Clear Player's IP` With this function the IP of a player can be reset, to make the player selectable again in PlayerHUD.
-  * `18 Merge Players` This option enables you to merge the laptimes of two players into one account.
-This can't be undone and might lead to dataloss.
+  * `19 Create Backup` Creates a Backup of all Database, Settings, Configuration and the whole TMNFD to be restored at a later point.
+  * `20 Restore Backup` Restores a previously created Backup from a ZIP-File

 And here we go with some notes to the functions: